davidc6/exploring_rust/rust-notes/interior-mutability.md

 ## UnsafeCell

-`UnsafeCell<T>` is the primitive building block for interior mutability.
+`UnsafeCell<T>` is the core primitive building block for interior mutability in Rust.

 All types that provide interior mutability are built on top of `UnsafeCell`.